paulina-grunwald/Web-developer-courses/Javascript/Rapid JavaScript(Pluralsight)/README.md

 // Paulina
 ```

-In the global enviroment this is asign to the object in following example
+In the global environment this is assign to the object in following example:

 ```javaScript
 var person = {
   name: "Paulina",